Ultimate Secrets of Shortcode Texting You Must Know

 Other types of short codes for texting that we’ll discuss further on include shared short codes and dedicated short codes.

-How does a short code help?
+How does a shortcode texting help?

 They are easy to remember